renesas-rz/meta-renesas-ai/README.md

 ### Configuration Script ###
 A simple configuration script has been created to set up the configuration files and add the necessary dependencies.\
-Before running the script you will need to source the yocto environment and copy over the configuration templates from the **docs/templates/rzg2/** directory.\
 This script is used automatically by `build-rzg-ai-bsp.sh` but can be run independently if required.